Whyzanet/WhyzaGC/README.md

 Tested on Arduino IDE 1.8.19/2.0.0rc9.1 and ESP8266 Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both the Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2.

-Arduino software for ESP8266 and ESP32 versions are available at:
+Arduino C++ software for ESP8266 and ESP32 versions are available at:

 https://github.com/Whyzanet/WhyzaGC

-Download the correct ino sketch file for your hardware, either ESP8266 or ESP32.
+Download the correct C++ ino sketch file for your hardware, either ESP8266 or ESP32.

 Note: The Feather HUzzah ESP8266 will require the CPU Frequency set to 160MHz to accommodate high values of CPS/CPM.